raguay/ProjectManagerFig/README.md

 - Run tasks defined in maid, mask, npm, gulp, and grunt
 - Edit/Run the project startup script
 - Setup new project directories
+- If the project has a git repository, the following is possible without having to be in the root directory of the project:
+    - get a status
+    - commit with a message

 ### Ideals and Suggestions